Server

 DROP INDEX fulltext_fulltext_title_idx;

-See the addon README for more information.
+See the OpenSearch Passthrough page for more information.